matthew-brett/barts-setup/barts_setup.md

 ### Full list of physical connections

-If WIRED - Ethernet cable from NODE to ETHERNET HUB.
+If WIRED - Ethernet cable from NODE to ETHERNET SWITCH.

 * MACBOOK:
     * Magsafe power.